sporkupine/Paducah-Coffee-Site/README.md

   - tinker with card configuration.
 Maybe the card needs to be on the Shop/Product component rather than product-item?
   - this could help with the add to cart button issue
 - make the Search bar work.
 I don't care what it does, just make it do something.
-  - this will apparently be covered in the Forms section
+  - ~~this will apparently be covered in the Forms section~~
-- Change Blog view so that blog homepage displays blog titles, dates, maybe a brief description.
-User can click on blog title and be taken to blog post.
-  - Blog view works fine, but struggling to load individual blog posts.
-URL is updating properly, so I think I just need to watch Max do it again to see what I'm forgetting.
+  - array.filter, probably?

 ### DONE:
 - ~~Fix broken hamburger button on navbar collapse~~